neesonch/user-search/README.md

 # user-search

-An implementation of the below coding challenge, done for the purposes of getting familiar with Vite and CSS Modules.
+An implementation of the below coding challenge, done for the purpose of getting familiar with Vite and CSS Modules.

 ---